 The child is taught and educated in the same fashion: by natural inclination.
 The teacher may take the credit for the child's gift of being able to assimilate and be formed, but the fact of the matter is that the child learns and is educated even without anyone to direct him, or her, provided that no obstacles are placed in his or her way.
 And in rational pedagogics (That is, "child centred education" -Ed.), the primary role of teachers is to immerse themselves in the biologically humble task of clearing the path and removing the obstacles that stand in the way of the child's inclination to assimilate information and to form itself.
-Self-educated people provides ample evdence that the teacher is not an indispensable partner in the process of learning.
+Self-educated people provides ample evdence that Far from being a problem for the libertarian communist system, the surplus of human energy will, instead, be the guarantee of its success.
+If there is a surplus of workers it follows logically that this means that less work is demanded of us and we have two courses open to us.
+Either we cut the working day or we increase production.